Ever wondered what all the different acronyms and keywords used in UK payroll mean? Do you know the difference between an FPS and an EPS?

 FPS Correction: Additional FPS is used to send a correction to HMRC.
-This might be used if a payment was incorrectly recorded the previous tax year or if an employee has left and a correction to thier payment needs to be made in the current tax year.
+This might be used if a payment was incorrectly recorded the previous tax year or if an employee has left and a correction to their payment needs to be made in the current tax year.

 HMRC: HM Revenue and Customs are the UK’s tax, payments and customs authority, and collect the money that pays for the UK’s public services.

 NI or NIC: National Insurance Contributions are made by employees and self-employed to qualify for certain benefits and the State Pension.
 Those over 16 and under the state pension age who have earnings over the primary threshold pay national insurance contributions.
+Employers also make contributions.

 Category Letters: Employers use an employee’s National Insurance category letter when they run payroll to work out how much they both need to contribute.
 Most employees fall into Category A. But Apprentices under 25, would fall into Category H or those over state pension age would be C.